kparginos/PaymentsSensor_Setup/README.md

 </details>

 <details><summary>Enhancements</summary>

+* ### Configuration app version 1.0.6(latest):

+>1.
+Configuration now support Senders with multiple receivers based on delimeter at the attachment file name.
+>2.
+List of Senders are sorted by name

 * ### Configuration app version 1.0.5:

-Configuration app supports refresh of the active configurations when a change is made to the database
+> Configuration app supports refresh of the active configurations when a change is made to the database

+* ### Scanner app version 1.2.4(latest):

+> Scanner now support Senders with multiple receivers based on delimeter at the attachment file name.

 * ### Scanner app version 1.2.3:

 >1.
 Scanner app creates attachments folder under date in which the email has beeen received